Though not at well-known as other Brazilians, like Sepultura and Sarcófago, Vulcano was one of the

-By this point, Brazilian heavy metal was just taking shape and Vulcano seized the throne, with their thrashy Black Metal (primarily
+By this point, Brazilian heavy metal was just taking shape and Vulcano seized the throne, with their thrashy black metal (primarily

 inspired by NWOBHM bands like Venom and Motorhead).

-Sometime in late 1986, Vulcano entered the studio to record their debut album, Bloody
+Sometime in late 1986, Vulcano entered the studio to record their debut album,

-might give them credit for.
+most might give them credit for.

 The record begins with "Dominios of Death".
-It begins at full speed and the first thing
+It begins at full speed and the first

-you notice is the possessed fury of Angel's vocal delivery.
+thing you notice is the possessed fury of Angel's vocal delivery.
 The grammar isn't perfect, but the message is clear.